Summary Of Significant Accounting Policies

 Deferred Debt Issuance Costs

-Capitalized debt issuance costs as of December 31, 2016 and 2015 relate to the Chase Credit Facility.
-The Company classified the costs related to the agreement as non-current liabilities and amortizes them using the interest method through the maturity date of the underlying debt.
+Capitalized debt issuance costs as of June 30, 2011 and December 31, 2010 relate solely to the Company's Bank of America credit facility.
+The Company classifies the costs related to the Bank of America credit facility as non-current assets and amortizes them using the interest method through the maturity date of June 2014.
+For a further discussion of the Company's deferred debt issuance costs, see Note 7.

 Earnings Per Share